aip956/QwasarProjects/Scraper/README.md

 # Welcome to My First Scraper Ds
+This is a Python-based web scraper to extract and structure unstructured data using BeautifulSoup.
+Implemented data parsing, error handling, and storage in CSV format—demonstrating skills in financial data extraction, market sentiment analysis, and alternative data processing.

 ## Task
 The task is to create a web scraper that fetches and extracts trending GitHub